-Conversations on our St Chrysostom’s Walsingham pilgrimage were wide ranging, going from the deeply spiritual to the exotic, from the everyday to the bizarre.
-One topic among some of the pilgrims was the subject of women saints who spent much of their lives living as men.
+Conversations on our parish pilgrimages are often wide ranging, going from the deeply spiritual to the exotic, from the everyday to the bizarre.
+One topic some of the pilgrims on a recent pilgrimage were discussing was women saints who spent much of their lives living as men.
 The following information comes from Butler’s Lives of the Saints.

 The illustration shows St Marina (in red) entering the monastery

 St Euphrosyne dressed as a man to escape her overbearing father and entered a monastery as a monk.
 She lived as a monk until her death.
 In the monastery because ‘her beauty and charm were a cause of distraction to the other monks, she retired to a solitary cell.’
 (Feast day February 11th)

 St Eugenia also entered a monastery living as a man.
 She became abbot of the monastery when she was accused of adultery by a woman and Eugenia revealed before the judge that she was in fact a woman.
 Her accuser was burned to death.
 (Feast day December 25th).